zoetrope69/drac/README.md

 # drac

-_filthy script to automatically ingest some lovely blood data from my Accu-Chek Mobile_
+_filthy script to automatically ingest some lovely blood data from my Accu-Chek Mobile and Aviva Expert_

 ![Photo of it doing the thing](naughtyphoto.jpg)